More specific information can be found on the programme webpages. Applications for 2022-2023 are possible from the beginning of October.

 Dutch University Degree Holders

 If you hold a Bachelor’s degree obtained at an institution in the Netherlands, then you may be admitted to a Master’s programme at Vrije Universiteit Amsterdam.
-The examination board will determine whether your qualification is sufficiently relevant to warrant admission.
-The examination board may, however, impose additional requirements, which must be met before gaining admission to the programme.
+The Admission Board will determine whether your qualification is sufficiently relevant to warrant admission.
+The Admission Board may, however, impose additional requirements, which must be met before gaining admission to the programme.

 Step 1: Apply in Studielink